 From newspaper journalist to content extraordinaire

 For more than ten years, Francis was a successful journalist creating award-winning content at newspapers in New York, Arizona and Massachusetts.
-He loved his work, but started to see the traditional news industry stangate compared to the web.
+He loved his work, but started to see the traditional news industry stagnate compared to the web.

 During the height of the economic recession in 2008, traditional publishers were making cuts while Brafton, a newly established content marketing agency in the heart of Boston, was seeking news writers.
 Francis knew the need for compelling storytelling wasn’t dwindling alongside print journalism.
 He took the leap to digital.